docker/docs/engine/userguide/eng-image/dockerfile_best-practices.md

 out for.

-You should avoid `RUN apt-get upgrade` or `dist-upgrade`, as many of the “essential” packages from the base images won't upgrade inside an unprivileged container.
-If a package contained in the base image is out-of-date, you should contact its maintainers.
+You should avoid `RUN apt-get upgrade` or `dist-upgrade`, as many of the “essential” packages from the parent images won't upgrade inside an unprivileged container.
+If a package contained in the parent image is out-of-date, you should contact its maintainers.
 If you know there’s a particular package, `foo`, that needs to be updated, use `apt-get install -y foo` to update automatically.